 Importers can protest for a refund of Section 301 China tariffs.
 Section 301 duties are imposed against certain goods that originate from China when imported to the United States.
 The duties range from 10% to 25% depending on the product and how it is classified in the Harmonized Tariff Schedule of the United States (HTSUS).

 Why can a duty refund protest be made?

-Importers can apply the exclusions retroactively, meaning that if they imported a product and paid the 10% to 25% extra duty, they can still may have an opportunity to get those duties refunded back to them.
+When available, importers can apply the exclusions retroactively, meaning that if they imported a product and paid the 10% to 25% extra duty, they can still may have an opportunity to get those duties refunded back to them.

 What are the ways Section 301 duties/tariffs can be refunded?

 The refund of Section 301 China duties are available for excluded products if the entries are not liquidated, or liquidation has occurred within 180 days of liquidation.
 Liquidation is basically the finalization of the entry for customs purposes, and typically occurs 310 days after entry (i.e., about 310 days after the date of import, in most cases).
 The refunds can be available through a post summary correction or a protest.

 Post Summary Corrections for Unliquidated Entries